memonews/uchardet-ffi/README.markdown

 # Requirements

 uchardet-ffi doesn't bundle uchardet.
-You need to install it for your OS first, e.g. `brew install uchardet` if you're on Mac OS X and use homebrew or with `apt-get install uchardet` (Debian >= wheezy or Ubuntu >= precise)
+You need to install it for your OS first, e.g. `brew install uchardet` if you're on Mac OS X and use homebrew or on Linux with `apt-get install uchardet` (Debian >= wheezy or Ubuntu >= precise)